Richard Bruno Heydrich: Politics

 For the greater part of his early life, Bruno was not known to have been politically active.
-He espoused loyalties to Kaiser Wilhelm II, having grown up under the German Empire for the majority of his life, but never joined a political party til the Empire fell in 1918.
-In early 1919 after the founding of the Weimar Republic Bruno joined the conservative German National People's Party (DNVP) a monarchist, and anti-democratic party.
+He espoused loyalties to Kaiser Wilhelm II, having grown up under the German Empire for the majority of his life, but never joined a political party until the Empire fell in 1918.
+In early 1919 after the founding of the Weimar Republic, Bruno joined the conservative German National People's Party (DNVP) a monarchist and anti-democratic party.

 Rumored Jewish heritage

 Rumors of Bruno's supposed Jewish heritage were spread when he was mislabeled as a Jewish composer in Hugo Riemann's 1916 Riemann Musiklexikon, a music encyclopedia.
-The writers of the encyclopedia mistakenly believed Bruno to be Jewish due to the last name of his stepfather, Süss, being prevalent among the German Jewish community.
+The writers of the encyclopedia mistakenly believed Bruno to be Jewish due to the last name of his stepfather, Robert Gustav Süss, being prevalent among the German Jewish community even though Süss was not his biological father nor of Jewish descent.

 These rumors increased after Bruno's brother-in-law Hans Krantz married a Hungarian Jew.

 Fearing an antisemitic backlash from the large Protestant community of Halle, Bruno would sue to have the next edition of the music encyclopedia corrected.
 In spite of this the Heydrichs were not noted as being particularity antisemitic, and the family enjoyed cordial relations with their Jewish neighbors.
-Many Jewish children attended the Halle Conservatory, Bruno rented out the basement of the school to a local Jewish salesman, and his eldest son Reinhard was friends with the son of the local cantor, Abraham Lichtenstein.
+Many Jewish children attended the Halle Conservatory, Bruno rented out the basement of the school to a local Jewish salesman, and his eldest son and future high-ranking Nazi official Reinhard was friends with the son of the local cantor, Abraham Lichtenstein.